HOW TO DRESS LIKE BOND, JAMES BOND

 THE JAMES BOND TIE

 Ian Fleming specified for his hero knitted silk ties in a solid colour, and all the screen Bonds have worn dark simple solid ties with their suits.
 Released stills from No Time To Die reveal that the dark tie is still very much part of 007’s sartorial mission.
-With its narrow width and subtle luxe feel with a workmanlike edge, the Cordings Navy Merino Knitted Tie fits the bill.
+With its narrow width and subtle luxe feel with a workmanlike edge, the Cordings Merino Knitted Tie fits the bill.

 And finally, Cordings itself played a starring role within the James Bond franchise when Albert Finney, as doughy Scottish gamekeeper Kincade in 2012’s Skyfall, wore the brand’s trousers for a characterful heritage look, tough, smart and understated, much like Bond himself.